JackVeromeev/EJournal/README.md

 ##Short description
 EJournal helps students to keep their timetable and homework tasks in one place.
 ##Requirements
-Android v 4.0 "Ice Cream Sandwich" or higher
+Android v 4.1 "Jelly Bean" or higher